hicder/PowerTools/README.md

 ## Build

-0. Requirements: a functioning Rust toolchain for x86_64-unknown-linux-gnu (or -musl), pnpm, and some tech literacy
+0. Requirements: a functioning Rust toolchain for x86_64-unknown-linux-gnu (or -musl), pnpm
 1. In the root of the directory:
 ```shell
 ./build_all.sh